soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 - Two storage accounts - source and destination.

-- Azure Data Factory.

-- Azure Container Apps - hosting a REST API to copy files.

-- Two SHIR nodes.
-We used a quickstart template to create the nodes.
-The template can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime).
-We used Standard _A4 v2 (4 vcpus, 8 GiB memory)_ VMs.
-    >__NOTE:__ We did not address full network isolation, as it was not part of the scope of this experiment.

-- Managed Identity - used by the Azure Container Apps to access the storage accounts & Key Vault.

-- Key Vault - used to store the connection strings for the storage accounts, used by the Container Apps.

-We created a sample container app, which can create the sample files.
+- Sample data - we created a sample container app, which can create the sample files.
 Each file is with the same size of 21KB.
 We used this to create 1000, 2000, 5000 and 10,000 files containers.
-The source code for the ACA can be fund under the aca folder in this repository.

-Few pipelines were created to test the different scenarios.
+- Azure Data Factory- we created multiple pipelines to test the different scenarios.
 We used manual trigger for all pipeline executions.
 The pipelines are as follows:

-- Copy Activity - Copying files from source to destination using a Copy Activity.
+  - Pipeline using a Copy Activity- Copying files from source to destination using a Copy Activity.
 We leveraged pipeline parameters to change the source/target of each execution.
 We have two instances of this pipeline, one is using Azure Integration Runtime and the other is using SHIR.
+  - Pipeline using a Web Activity - Copying files from source to destination using a Web  Activity + ACA.

+- Azure Container Apps - hosting a REST API to copy files.
     - Copy using ACA - Copying files from source to destination using a Web Activity to call a REST API.
 We leveraged pipeline parameters to change the source/target of each execution.
     - TODO: add more details and combine with text bellow

         (In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
 The REST API was used to copy files from one location to another.
 The API was implemented using the 202 pattern and the pipeline was configured to ignore the async response.
 This means that the time taken to copy the files is not included on the pipeline duration time and it was not considered in the experiment results.)

+- Two SHIR nodes - We used a quickstart template to create the nodes.
+The template can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime).
+We used Standard _A4 v2 (4 vcpus, 8 GiB memory)_ VMs.
+    >__NOTE:__ We did not address full network isolation, as it was not part of the scope of this experiment.

+- Managed Identity - used by the Azure Container Apps to access the storage accounts & Key Vault.

+- Key Vault - used to store the connection strings for the storage accounts, used by the Container Apps.

 ## Compute options